 We deeply appreciate your support and want to assure you that the animals in our care and the people who rely on our services remain our top priority.

-- Our Novato campus is currently open by appointment only, and we will work online or by phone as much as possible.
+- Our Novato campus is currently open by appointment, and we will work online or by phone as much as possible.

 - Kitty Corner is currently closed to the public.
 All feline residents were moved to the Novato shelter where they’ll be cared for.